wiremock/wiremock.org/_docs/docker.md

 ---
 layout: docs
 title: Running in Docker
+meta_title: Configuring and running WireMock in Docker | WireMock
 toc_rank: 45
-description: Configuring and running WireMock in Docker
+description: The Docker image supports exactly the same set of command line arguments as the standalone version.
+These can be passed to the container by appending them to the end of the command.
 ---

 <div class="mocklab-callout">